Windpost

 Windposts are designed to span vertically, floor to floor and provide lateral support for masonry wall panels.
 The windposts will usually be restrained by the brickwork and designed as simply supported beams.

 As an alternative to steel windposts, when the primary structure is composed of reinforced concrete, secondary structures are cast in situ to provide lateral support to masonry panels.

 Traditional design methods are often not optimised for the design of masonry panels with openings, and therefore windposts can be over specified on walls where the design capacity may not be utilised.
 Using alternative design methods such as advanced yield line analysis, the specification of wind posts within masonry wall panels can often be optimised and often omitted.
 These calculations can be typically carried out by structural engineering software packages such as MasterSeries.

-Recently, a new innovative technique of reinforcing blockwork walls has been developed and used in many Crossrail projects in the UK.
-It consists of using uniquely designed hollow blocks to allow the construction of reinforced concrete beams and columns within the blockwork construction, which eliminate the need for traditional windposts or lintels.
+Recently, a new innovative technique of reinforcing blockwork walls has been developed by Wembley Innovation Ltd and used in many Crossrail projects in the UK.
+It consists of using uniquely designed hollow blocks to allow the construction of reinforced concrete beams (Wi Beams) and columns (Wi Columns) within the blockwork construction, which eliminate the need for traditional windposts or lintels.

 This new technique maximises masonry wall strength without thickening the wall or harming its appearance and allows the architects to design and create uninterrupted blockwork panels with flexible detailing options, whilst retaining the performance characteristics of traditional masonry such as fire integrity, acoustic performance and air permeability.
 This modular approach also provides the adaptability for contractors to make late changes to construction without affecting the build programme and creates seamless walls which do not require any fire protection.